 They are surprisingly breathable while providing water resistance.
 The critical seams are taped, so unless you are in very wet conditions you will still remain dry.

 The shell is 100% nylon for durability and should give many ski seasons of use.
 Even at a bargain price they have boot gaitors and zippered pockets for secure storage of your phone or some snacks.

-The Arctix ski pants are perfect for the skier or snowboarder on a budget and still wants a good pair of pants.
+The Arctix ski pants are perfect for the skier on a budget and still wants a good pair of pants.

 You’re ready to hit the slopes and shred like Bode so you grab those pow-sticks and head to the closet to find your gear.
 Unfortunately for you, the old ski pants just don’t look very 2017 so you decide to head to the outfitter for a pair of new ski pants.